ghaiklor/nand-2-tetris/README.md

 ### Project 7: The Virtual Machine

-> Java (or C#) compilers generate code written in an intermediate language called bytecode (or IL).
+> Java (or C#) compilers generate code written in an intermediate language called byte-code (or IL).
 This code is designed to run on a virtual machine architecture like the JVM (or CLR).
 One way to implement such VM programs is to translate them further into lower-level programs written in the machine language of some concrete (rather than virtual) host computer.
 In projects 7 and 8 we build such a VM translator, designed to translate programs written in the VM language into programs written in the Hack assembly language.
 The VM language, abstraction, and translation process are described in chapters 7 and 8 of the book.
 For the purpose of this project, chapter 8 can be ignored.

 [Source code for virtual machine code translator](./src/vm)